gvwilson/sensibleadventures/short-stories/arecibo.md

 **Gyeongju / Actual minus 2300 years**

-"It was Her Majesty's first decree as princess," the young astrologer said, immediately hating himself for telling such a distinguished scholar something he undoubtedly already knew.
+"It was Her Majesty's first decree as princess," the young astrologer says, immediately hating himself for telling such a distinguished scholar something he undoubtedly already knows.

-But the visitor from the Middle Kingdom smiled politely as he studied the star-gazing tower.
+But the visitor from the Middle Kingdom smiles politely as he studies the star-gazing tower.
-It was the height of five men, and to the enlightened eye, the number and placement of its stones represented historical and astronomical figures.
+It is the height of five men,
+and to the educated eye,
+the number and placement of its stones represent historical and astronomical figures.
-"I understand her decision was... not universally popular," he said.
+"I understand her decision was...not universally popular," he says.

-The young astrologer inclined his head, conscious of their escorts standing a few feet away.
+The young astrologer inclines his head, conscious of two guards standing a few feet away.
-"Not universally popular" didn't quite capture the way the conservative aristocracy had felt about a woman ascending to the throne, particularly when the Taizong Emperor refused to acknowledge her, but it was neither polite nor prudent to dwell upon that.
+"Not universally popular" didn't quite capture the way the aristocracy felt about a woman ascending to the throne, but it is neither polite nor prudent to dwell upon that, particularly not when rumors of Her Majesty's illness flutter around the court like pigeons.

-"And this must be the foreign barbarian I have heard so much about," the visitor continued as a tall figure in the plain brown robe of a monk came up the gravel path in the waning evening light.
+"Ah, and this must be our foreign barbarian," the visitor continues as a tall figure in the plain brown robe of a monk comes up the gravel path in the waning evening light.

-The young astrologer inclined his head again.
+The young astrologer inclines his head again.
-He was no longer taken aback by the foreigner's dark skin, but would never get used to how quietly he walked.
+He is no longer taken aback by the foreigner's black skin, but thinks he will never get used to how quietly he walks.
-"Are you at peace?" he asked in greeting.
+"Are you at peace?" he asks in greeting.

 "I am, and you?"
-He had forgotten to wear sandals again, the young astrologer noted, but according to the caretaker he had at least eaten that day.
+He has forgotten to wear sandals again, the young astrologer notes, but according to the caretaker he has at least eaten that day.
-Her Majesty's minister insisted on regular reports, and the young astrologer would much rather fill them with trivia like that than even hint at some of the things the foreigner said.
+Her Majesty's minister insist on regular reports, and the young astrologer would rather fill them with trivia than even hint at some of the unorthodox things the foreigner says.

-He cleared his throat.
+He clears his throat.
 "May I have the honor of introducing you to scholar Liu Zhao, who has come from the court of the Gaozong Emperor?
-I apologize for any appearance of poor manners," he continued, turning to the visitor,
+I apologize for any appearance of poor manners," he continues hurriedly to the scholar,
 "But my colleague has no name by which to be introduced."

-Scholar Liu raised a perfectly groomed eyebrow.
+Scholar Liu raises a perfectly groomed eyebrow.
 "Not even a temple name?"

 "I am not a monk,"
-the foreigner said.
+the foreigner says.
-"I have simply misplaced it."
+"I have simply forgotten it."
-He brushed a finger over the scar that wrinkled the left side of his head.
+He brushes a finger over the old scar that wrinkles the left side of his head.

-The scholar smiled.
+Scholar Liu smiles.
 "And to think there are those who spend their lifetimes trying to let go of such things."
-He gestured at the tower.
+He gestures at the tower.
-"It is quite marvelous."
+"Or to build such marvels as this."

-The foreigner nodded.
+The foreigner nods.
 "It has been very useful."

 "Mm."
-Scholar Liu jerked his chin at the scrolls whose ends stuck out of his satchel.
+Scholar Liu jerks his chin at the scrolls tucked into the foreigner's satchel.
 "I have heard much about the records you have made.
 I am told they are extremely precise."

-The foreigner gave a small shrug.
+The foreigner gives a small shrug.
 "As precise as they can be.
 Improving them will be the work of many lifetimes."

-The young astrologer's heart skipped a beat.
-The foreigner had the keenest eyes and most prodigious memory of anyone the younger astrologer had ever met---of anyone he'd ever heard of---but even for a follower of the Quiet Sage, his views were sometimes...unorthodox.

-He opened his mouth to say something diverting, but was interrupted by a shout as a guard came running up the path.
+The young astrologer opens his mouth to suggest that they climb the tower, but is interrupted by a shout as a guard comes running up the path.
-"Her Majesty..." he panted,
+"Her Majesty..." he pants,
 speaking to the two escorts rather than to the scholars.
 "Her Majesty is gone.
 She is gone."

-The soft buzz of dusk insects was the only sound in the shocked silence that followed.
+The soft buzz of dusk insects is the only sound in the shocked silence that follows.
 "Stay here,"
-the older escort ordered the three scholars.
+the oldest guard orders his partner.
-He hurried away with his partner and the messenger in tow.
+He hurries away with the messenger in tow, their armor clanking in time with their steps.
+Queen Seondeok's desire for her cousin to succeed her is well known, but it has only been a week since her chief minister led another abortive uprising against her rule, and only a day since he and his thirty followers were beheaded.

+Scholar Liu waits until they have vanished among the ornamental bushes then gestures to the remaining guard.
+*He has been bribed,* the young astrologer realizes as the guard steps out of earshot.
+It is hardly surprising:
+he has bribed guards himself on occasion, though he suspects he has paid them more than he needed to.

-Scholar Liu turned to the foreigner.
+Scholar Liu turns to the foreigner.
 "Come with me,"
-he said without preamble.
+he says without preamble.
 "Come with me to the court of the Gaozong Emperor.
-You will have a dozen towers like this one, and a dozen scribes to record your findings."
+We will build a tower twice the height of this *cheomseongdae* and you will have a dozen scribes to record your every thought."
+He steps closer,
+lowering his voice as if seducing a lady of the court.
+"It need not be the work of many lifetimes.
+We can find the key to all knowledge in *this* one."
+He glances at the young astrologer.
+"You can even bring your...companion...if you wish.
+I'm sure we can find something for him to do as well."

-The young astrologer's jaw dropped.
+The young astrologer blushes furiously.
-Were all the courtiers of the Middle Kingdom so callous?
+The word Scholar Liu has used for companion---the implications of it---he has fantasized about such a thing many times, but has never dared do more.
+The shame it would bring his family if they were caught, not to mention the impossible awkwardness of trying to raise the subject with someone he practically worshipped---

-The foreigner studied Scholar Liu for a moment, then shook his head.
+But the foreigner is already shaking his head.
-"You honor me," he said,
-"And perhaps some day I will make that journey.
-But tonight,
-my colleague and I have work to do."
+"You would not have come this far to make such an offer unless you already had the Emperor's favor or were desperate for it, and I do not think you already have it."

-The hungry expression on Scholar Liu's face melted, leaving anger in its wake.
+The ingratiating expression on Scholar Liu's face melted, leaving anger in its wake.
-"As you choose," he said coldly.
-"If you will excuse me?"
-He strode away,
-the gravel scraping under his sandals.
+"So you consider yourself an expert on the court as well as the stars?"

+The foreigner inclines his head.
+"Sadly,
+I suspect little has changed since I served the Emperor Taiwu."

+Scholar Liu snorts.
+"That was two hundred years ago."

+"Nevertheless."
+The foreigner gestures at the tower.
+"You are of course still welcome to join us tonight.
+If it is clear,
+I may be able to show you the slow wanderer we have found beyond Saturn."

+The scholar scowls.
+"I would learn as much from the beasts of the forest.
+Come!"
+He snaps his fingers at the guard and stalks away like an affronted cat.

-The young astrologer turned to the foreigner.
+The young astrologer turns to the foreigner.
-"Being invited to the emperor's court is quite an honor," he ventured cautiously.
+"Being invited to the emperor's court is quite an honor," he ventures cautiously.
-"And there are many fine scholars there with whom you could converse."
+"There are many fine scholars there with whom you could converse."

-The foreigner nodded.
+The foreigner nods.
 "I'm sure there are.
 But I find no deficiency of any kind in those I know here."
-And for the first time since the young astrologer had met him, he smiled.
+And for the first time,
+he smiles.

+*The succession proves peaceful.
+Queen Jindeok rules for seven years.
+The young astrologer grows to middle age, successfully evading all of the marriage traps set by his extended family.
+He gets mildly drunk one night to celebrate the successful prediction of a lunar eclipse and finally acts on twenty years of desire by reciting a love poem to the foreigner on top of the star-gazing tower.
+When he wakes the next morning the foreigner has vanished.*

 <div align="center">* * *</div>